-- Small single family programs provide 35% insurance coverage on CDA single family mortgages as an incentive to refinance or restructure loans for Maryland borrowers with an existing loan, MHF continues to maintain active mortgages but no longer issues new commitments under these programs. - Business Loan Program provides insurance coverage and credit enhancement on loans originated by CDA or other eligible lenders to stimulate the flow of private capital to fund business projects located in publicly designated renewal or redevelopment areas.
-The first loan insured under this program originated during 2017.
+The General Insurance Reserve provides 35% insurance on certain CDA single family mortgages as an incentive to refinance or restructure loans for Maryland borrowers with an existing CDA loan.
+MHF continues to maintain active mortgages but no longer issues new commitments under this program.